bllaude/breylaude.github.io/src/posts/frugality-isnt-a-moral-compass.md

 permalink: posts/{{ title | slug }}/index.html
 ---

 There’s this annoying thing I’ve noticed.
-It happens often enough that I can’t ignore it anymore.
+It happens often enough that I find it hard to ignore anymore.

-In the Philippines, I know lots of people who think humility is about looking plain.
+I've seen huge amount of people who think humility is about looking plain/shit/poor.

-At first, I thought maybe they just love to copy those Chinese business owners in the area.
-(No offense)
+At first, one person or two, I thought maybe they just love to copy those Chinese business owners in the area.
+(No offense).
+But then they turned into groups, and worse, it became like some kind of a stupid ideology.

 I mean, it's strange, If you wear something nice — something that fits you well, something you clearly put thought into — it raises eyebrows.
 You become that person.
 You get judged without saying a word.